We didn't mean to turn our son into The Outcast.

 These programs offer extensive instruction in how to "satisfy each other" short of intercourse – showering together, full-body massages, etc. Does any rational person think these activities make it less likely they'll graduate to intercourse?

 What doesn't work is what the "educational establishment" has been pushing for 30 years – "frank discussion," "role playing" and "starting young."
-Barbara Dafoe Whitehead, an academic who focuses on family issues, proved as much in a scathing review of "comprehensive sex-ed" that was published in the Atlantic magazine
+Barbara Dafoe Whitehead, an academic who focuses on family issues, proved as much in a scathing review of "comprehensive sex-ed" that was published in the Atlantic magazine.
+She focused on New Jersey, which pushed this approach early and aggressively and has the dismal teen pregnancy and sexually transmitted disease rates to show for it.

 "Research does not support the idea that early sex education will lead to more-responsible sexual behavior in adolescence," Whitehead writes.
 "Nor is there reason to believe that franker communication will reduce the risks of early teen-age sex."